oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 We are almost there.
 Let's set up CodeDeploy with the following steps:

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at https://console.aws.amazon.com/codedeploy.
-2. If the Applications page does not appear, on the AWS CodeDeploy menu, choose *Applications*.
+2. If the Applications page does not appear, on the AWS CodeDeploy menu, choose *Applications* then *Create New Application* or **Get Started Now** then select **Custom Deployment** and click on **Skip Walkthrought**.
-3. Choose *Create New Application*.
-4. In the *Application Name* box, type the application's name: **mycompany_app**.
+3. In the *Application Name* box, type the application's name: **mycompany_app**.
 (In an AWS account, an AWS CodeDeploy application name can be used only once per region.
 You can reuse an application name in another region though.)
-5. In the *Deployment Group* Name box, type a name that describes the deployment group: **testing**.
+4. In the *Deployment Group* Name box, type a name that describes the deployment group: **testing**.
-6. In the *Add Instances* section, set the Tag Type to AutoScaling Group and select your autoscaling group.
+5. In the *Add Instances* section, set the Tag Type to AutoScaling Group and select your autoscaling group.
-7. In the *Deployment Config* list, choose the deployment configuration: **OneAtATime**
+6. In the *Deployment Config* list, choose the deployment configuration: **OneAtATime**
-8. In the *Service Role ARN* box, choose an Amazon Resource Name (ARN): **arn:aws:iam::00000000000:role/CodeDeploy**
+7. In the *Service Role ARN* box, choose an Amazon Resource Name (ARN): **arn:aws:iam::00000000000:role/CodeDeploy**

 For more information, visit the [AWS CodeDeploy Deployments](http://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-steps.html) and [Create an Application with AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-application.html)